tezosweb/tezos-ecosystem-projects/projects/atomex.md

 website: "https://atomex.me/"
 ---

 Atomex is a Multicurrency HD-wallet with built-in hybrid exchange provided by atomic swap technology.
+It supports direct exchange of BTC to TzBTC or Tez, storage and use of NFT, extension of Beacon for interacting with other Tezos Dapps.